Chazmo04/Proton-VPN-installation/README.md

 <img src="https://i.imgur.com/HGuqjbe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Use the password that you made when you created your VM</p>
+Use the password that you made when you created your VM in Azure</p>
 <br />

 <p>